Technical Application Note (TAN2010003): Image Tearing Causes and Solutions

 When the PCI bus is saturated, the system cannot keep up with the data rates going across it.
 As a result, images cannot be pulled off the 1394 PCI card fast enough.
 The isochronous FIFO buffers on-board the card gradually fill with image data from the camera, and eventually a general FIFO overflow occurs.
 These overflows can result in:

 Typically, synchronization packets prevent repeated image tearing.
 When data is dropped, the current image is torn, but the image corrects itself for the next frame, unless data is dropped from that image as well.
-Note that general FIFO overflows occur at the lowest level of the Windows IEEE 1394 substructure, making them beyond the control of Point Grey drivers and software.
+Note that general FIFO overflows occur at the lowest level of the Windows IEEE 1394 substructure, making them beyond the control of FLIR drivers and software.

 Corrupted data when using the IEEE 1394 port on a laptop computer can be caused by too much latency in the C3 power state transition, which causes buffer overruns on the host adapter.
 The interrupts associated with the processor's ability to dynamically change speeds conflict with the high demand on the processor that is needed when streaming video or data across the IEEE 1394 port.
 This is seen on laptops from various manufacturers.